plone/training/deployment/opsworks/running.rst

 =================

 Now that you've got one or more Instances up and running, you may need to update the code on them.
-Traditionally, you'd SSH into the server pull in new changes from the repo(s), run buildout, and restart ZEO clients if necessary.
+Traditionally, you'd SSH into the server pull in new changes from the repositories, run buildout, and restart ZEO clients if necessary.

 With OpsWorks, you click a deploy button and everything is handled automtically.